theislab/scvelo/docs/source/index.rst

 by relaxing previously made assumptions with a stochastic and a dynamical model that solves the full transcriptional dynamics.
 It thereby adapts RNA velocity to widely varying specifications such as non-stationary populations.

-scVelo is compatible with scanpy_ and hosts efficient implementations of all RNA velocity models.
+scVelo is compatible with Scanpy_ and hosts efficient implementations of all RNA velocity models.

 scVelo's key applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^